xrazis/haris.razis.com/content/posts/cappadocia.md

 ### Bursa -> Istanbul

 Istanbul is the largest and arguably the most important city in Turkey.
-It has a rich and turbulent history that spans centuries. //TODO Add more info about istanbul
+It is the most populous city in europe and the most visited city in the world!
+It has a rich and turbulent history that spans centuries.

 After battling for two hours in the traffic, we left our bikes at the hotel and started venturing into the city.
-Having arrived at noon and without a whole day to explore, we decided to walk to Galatás to get a first impression.
+Having arrived at noon and without a whole day to explore, we decided to walk to Galatás to get a first impression of Istanbul.
+//TODO Add info

 {{< figure src="/blog/cappadocia/IMG_4290.webp"
 attr="The imposing entrance to the Istanbul university from Beyazıt Square." width=100% align=center link="/blog/cappadocia/IMG_4290.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/PXL_20241023_112415934~2.webp"
-attr="The Süleymaniye mosque was built in 1557." width=100%
+attr="The Süleymaniye mosque.
+It was built in 1557." width=100%
 align=center link="/blog/cappadocia/PXL_20241023_112415934~2.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/IMG_4310.webp"
-attr="The Bosphorus strait from the mosque." width=100% align=center link="/blog/cappadocia/IMG_4310.webp" target="_blank" >}}
+attr="The Bosporus strait from the mosque." width=100% align=center link="/blog/cappadocia/IMG_4310.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/20241023_165633.webp"